-When trying to diagnose why the internet is slow, it can be quite challenging to figure out exactly which device on the network is eating up all the bandwidth.
+When trying to figure out why the internet is slow, it can be hard to learn exactly which device on the network is eating up all the bandwidth.
 Many solutions to this problem require software to be installed on every device to be monitored.
-Instead, I endeavored to build a Raspberry Pi network monitor.
+Instead, I tried to build a custom Raspberry Pi network monitor.

-When retrofitting our cabin in the woods to a smart-home, this problem was especially challenging.
-There internet providers out here advertise about 30 Mbps (down) and 2 Mbps (up), which isn’t much to work with.
-Plus, with so many home-made IOT devices scattered around the house, who knows where the traffic is going?
+This project came about when retrofitting our cabin in the woods to a smart-home.
+There internet providers out here advertise about 30 Mbps (down) and 2 Mbps (up).
+This isn’t much to work with.
+Plus, we have many home-made IOT devices scattered around the house.
+So… who knows where the traffic is going?

-It seemed like a couple others on Reddit were also interested in a solution to this problem, so I decided to give it a crack.
+It seemed like a couple others on Reddit were also interested in a solution to this problem, so I decided to give it a try.
 The result was an open-source Python script / Docker container, meant to be run on a Raspberry Pi, that exports data to Prometheus.
-While I used a Raspberry Pi, the code should run on any Linux distribution (and there are Docker images for both
+While I set up a Raspberry Pi, the code should run on any Linux distribution.
+There are Docker images for both

 Skip to the end of this post for source code & installation.

 But first, let’s consider the different ways to monitor traffic on a home network…

 Internet Traffic Monitor: Approaches

 Based upon experience and some research, these are the possibilities I came up with:

 The obvious way to monitor network traffic.
 The Raspberry Pi sits between the devices to be tracked and the internet (e.g., acting as a router or access point).
 Unfortunately, this can slow down the network, which causes many to avoid the approach (see the next section).